nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-3/index.md

-Normally a diagonal move is a tricky 1.4 times as long as a orthogonal one, but in this case our chonky 3:2 pixels and our two pixel high rows combine to give us a diagonal move 5/6ths as long as horizontal one.
+Normally a diagonal move is a tricky 1.4 times as long as a orthogonal one, but in this case our chonky 3:2 pixels and our two pixel high rows combine to give us a diagonal move 5/6ths as long as a double horizontal one.
 Close enough.

 There have to be a couple of other keys on the right as well, for grabbing and carrying things. probably `L` and `P`.